-For pupils with SEN, the task will be adjusted or pupils may be given extra support.
-The grouping of pupils will take account of their strengths and weaknesses and ensure that all take an active part in the task and gain in confidence.
-Special provision will be made for children who need specific support e.g. triangular pencil grips, recording devices.
+For pupils with SEN, the task will be adjusted or pupils may be given additional support.
+The grouping of pupils will take account of their strengths and weaknesses and ensure that all take an active part in the task and gain confidence.
+Special provision will be made for children who need specific support e.g. triangular pencil grips, recording devices, word processing tools, etc.